owulveryck/blog/content/post/msgpack.md

 * To implement the swagger interface and documentation of the API
 * Whatever fancy stuff you may want from a production ready interface.

-You can find all the codes in the github repository of this blog [here](https://github.com/owulveryck/blog/examples/simple_iaas)
+You can find all the codes in the github repository [here](https://github.com/owulveryck/example-iaas) in the branch `iaas-like-restfull-api-based-on-microservices`